San Antonio Heights, California

-San Antonio Heights is a census-designated place (CDP) in the San Bernardino County, California.
+San Antonio Heights is a census-designated place (CDP) in the Inland Empire region of San Bernardino County, California.
 It is in the northern Pomona Valley and the foothills of the San Gabriel Mountains.
 The population was 3,441 at the 2020 census, up from 3,371 at the 2010 census.

 Geography

 San Antonio Heights is an area located at (34.153008, -117.661433).
 The area is north of the city of Upland.

 According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi.
 2.5 sqmi of it is land and 0.2 sqmi of it (6.18%) is water.

 Climate

 This region experiences hot, dry summers and mild, rainy winters, receiving more rainfall than most areas in Metro Los Angeles due to being situated in the upslope foothill regions and experiencing orographic effects which increase precipitation.
 According to the Köppen Climate Classification system, San Antonio Heights has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.